-Summer Internship Housing will be available from Friday, May 16, 2014 to Saturday, August 16, 2014.
+Summer Internship Housing will be available from mid-May to mid-August.
 Rates (housing and board) as well as other information are located in the application.
 Upon receipt of your Intern Application, letter requirement and $200 non-refundable deposit, a housing contract will be e-mailed to you.
 The deposit will be refunded only if we are unable to offer housing.

 All interns must provide a letter from an accredited college or university stating that the intern is completing an internship in connection with their studies; internship does not need to be for academic credit.
 If necessary, a combination of letters from the accredited institution and internship site will be accepted.
 The letter must contain the following information:

 - The letter must be on the college or university’s letter head

 - The letter must be prepared by an authorized representative of the college or university

 - The letter must state that the student is currently enrolled in the college or university

 - The letter must state that the academic institution will inform the Suffolk University if the student’s enrollment at the academic institution terminates at any time prior to the end of the Internship